ahmedelrweny1/ICU-Management-System/README.md

 ## 🎯 Overview

-The ICU Management System is a modern, responsive web application designed to streamline the management of Intensive Care Unit operations.
+**Shefaa** (شفاء - meaning "healing" in Arabic) is a modern, responsive ICU Management System designed to streamline the management of Intensive Care Unit operations.
 Built with clean, modular code that's ready for ASP.NET MVC integration.

 ### Key Highlights